Wayne Manor: Batman Eternal/Arkham Manor

 During Batman Eternal, Hush's machinations result in Wayne Enterprises being ruined and Bruce Wayne essentially bankrupt after the villain detonates various weapons caches Batman had concealed around Gotham.
 As part of this bankruptcy, Wayne Manor is repossessed by the city and turned into the new Arkham Asylum following the destruction of the original, but Bruce decides to accept this new status quo, reasoning that he can at least make sure that his enemies remain contained in the new manor given his intimate knowledge of its entrances and exits.

 The manor is eventually reclaimed by Bruce's lawyers, but it is temporarily left empty due to Bruce's death and amnesic resurrection as Alfred wanted to give Bruce a chance to have a life without Batman.
 However, Bruce returns to the manor when he realizes who he used to be.

+Gotham War

+In Gotham War, Batman loses most of his money to the Joker.
+Afterward, Vandal Savage buys Wayne Manor and the Batcave.

 Access to the Batcave

-The manor grounds include an extensive cave system that Bruce Wayne discovered as a boy and later used as his base of operations, the Batcave.
-The method used to access it from inside the mansion has varied across the different storylines in the comics, movies, and shows.
-In the comic books, it is typically accessible from a hidden door in Wayne Manor's study behind a non-functioning grandfather clock, which opens to a descending staircase when the hands on said clock are turned to 10:47, the time Thomas and Martha Wayne were killed.
+The manor grounds include the Batcave, an extensive cave system that Bruce Wayne discovered as a boy and uses as his base of operations.
+Its method of access has varied, though it is typically accessible from a hidden door behind a grandfather clock.

-The Batcave is accessible from outside the mansion through a hidden entrance on the estate's grounds.
-This entrance leads directly to the Batcave and has been depicted in different forms, including a waterfall, pond, hologram, and camouflaged door.